aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 Certificate Vending Machine approach for device registration can be a preferred method under the following conditions:

 - Devices don't have unique certificates during manufacturing and share the same firmware.
-- Devices can state their unique identifiers such as serial number, product ID, IMEI, or Mac ID.
+- Devices can state a unique identifier such as serial number, product ID, IMEI, or Mac ID.
-- When the manufacturing chain is not trusted or 3rd party stakeholders are involved in the device's life cycle.
+- The manufacturing supply chain is not trusted or 3rd party stakeholders are involved in the device's life cycle.
 - Fine-grained validations or 3rd party service calls are needed to be run during the registration.
-- IoT device needs to interact with an authenticated secure API endpoint to perform its registration.
+- The IoT device needs to interact with an authenticated secure API endpoint to perform its registration.

 ## Reference Architecture